stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/01-examine-the-sample-project.md

 object/relational mapping facility for managing relational data in Java applications.

-This project currently contains no code other than the main class for exposing a single RESTful application defined in `RestApplication.java`.
+This project currently contains no code other than the main class for exposing a single RESTful application defined in `src/main/java/com/redhat/coolstore/rest/RestApplication.java`{{open}}.

 Run the Maven build to make sure the skeleton project builds successfully.
 You should get a **BUILD SUCCESS** message in the logs, otherwise the build has failed.